DLR-MO/FuTaMa2/README.md

 The robot is configured by default to use the join_trajectory_controller (Mode T on the keyboard_node terminal).
 Move the visual marker of the Moveit Motion Planning plugin in Rviz and press the "Plan & Execute" button before changing to Cartesian mode (C on the second terminal).
 Mode change is also possible using the buttons of the simple spacemouse (not the new versions at the moment).

+First of all, set the initial positions in: futama2_description/config/initial_positions.yaml.
+Currently, there are two which were found suitable for wing inspection and auto oip object inspection.

 ### Experiment 1 - Mock Hardware Motion Planning & Teleoperation

 To quickly test description, planning scene, and locomotion components: